gomobile/sample-audio-player/README.md

 -------------------------------------------
 This sample is part of the Intel(R) XDK.
 Download the Intel(R) XDK at http://software.intel.com/en-us/html5.
-To see the technical details of the sample, please visit the sample article page at TBA.
+To see the technical details of the sample, please visit the sample article page at https://software.intel.com/en-us/html5/articles/html5-hybrid-apps-with-admob-cordova-plugin.

 Important App Files